|

 who used to spend summers there, staying in the Palacio de la Magdalena.

-city of Cantabria: Santander
+Capital city of Cantabria

-is the capital
+Santander is the

-of the province of Cantabria.
+capital of the province of Cantabria.
+See Guide

-to Santander
+to Santander.

-Marqués de Villapuente
+in Palacio del Marqués de Villapuente

 - Campoo and Valderredible: